What Is Your Notion of Rebellion and of a Rebel?

 “My notion about the rebel and rebellion is very simple: a man who does not live like a robot conditioned by the past.

-Religion, society, culture… anything that is of yesterday does not in any way interfere in his way of life, in his style of life.
-Rebellion Is Freedom for him.
+Religion, society, culture – anything that is of yesterday does not in any way interfere in his way of life, in his style of life.

 “He lives individually – not as a cog in the wheel, but as an organic unity.
 His life is not decided by anybody else, but by his own intelligence.
 The very fragrance of his life is that of freedom – not only that he lives in freedom, he allows everybody else also to live in freedom.
 He does not allow anybody to interfere in his life; neither does he interfere in anybody else’s life.
 To him, life is so sacred – and freedom is the ultimate value – that he can sacrifice everything for it: respectability, status, even life itself.